nick-ramsay/unified-rum-sandboxes/README.md

 The `react-mongo-template` repository is a [MERN application](https://www.mongodb.com/resources/languages/mern-stack) used to generate a React web application.
 This web application is monitored by the Browser RUM SDK.
 Documentation outlining how to install and start this application, with Datadog RUM monitoring enabled, can be found here: [Educational - React Browser RUM Sandbox Guide](https://datadoghq.atlassian.net/wiki/spaces/TS/pages/4877484034) .

 The folder in the repository where this application resides can be found here: [unified-rum-sandboxes/react-mongo-template at main · nick-ramsay/unified-rum-sandboxes](https://github.com/nick-ramsay/unified-rum-sandboxes/tree/main/react-mongo-template)

+### `nextjs-mongo-template`

+The `nextjs-mongo-template` repository is very similar to the `react-mongo-template` and uses the same general structure as a [MERN application](https://www.mongodb.com/resources/languages/mern-stack).
+The difference between the two repositories is that `nextjs-mongo-template` uses [Next.js](https://nextjs.org/learn?utm_source=next-site&utm_medium=homepage-cta&utm_campaign=home) for the frontend rather than purely using [React](https://react.dev/).
+This web application is monitored by the Browser RUM SDK.

+The folder in the repository where this application resides can be found here: [unified-rum-sandboxes/nextjs-mongo-template at main · nick-ramsay/unified-rum-sandboxes](https://github.com/nick-ramsay/unified-rum-sandboxes/tree/main/nextjs-mongo-template) .

 ### `flutter-mongo-template`